zama-ai/fhe_ios_demo/README.md

 ##### Save

-Finally, move the directory TFHE.xcframework in the root directory of the iOS project: below, there are
+Finally, move the `TFHE.xcframework` directory into the root directory of the iOS project.
+Inside this directory, there should be:
-- Info.plist
+- `Info.plist`
-- ios-arm64
+- `ios-arm64`
-- ios-arm64-simulator
+- `ios-arm64-simulator`